UNM Online Handbook

 Minimum Enrollment

 An online course is expected to generate enough enrollment to cover the cost of instruction.
-The decision to fund an under-enrolled course is possible with approval from the dean of your college.
+The decision to fund an under-enrolled course is possible with approval from the unit's dean.
 The enrollment minimums below are recommended benchmarks that typically generate enough revenue to cover instructional costs.
 Check with the UNM Scheduling Office for enrollment minimum updates.

 Instructional Delivery Types